-US moves to ban Russian diamonds and vodka
+US to ban Russian diamond and vodka imports

 - Published